Think an Artificial Christmas Tree is a Better Deal? You Might Be Surprised

 But if saving the environment is as important to you as saving pennies, buying real trees might pay off in the long run.

-And during the 8 to 12 years it takes those farmed trees to mature, they’re busy absorbing carbon dioxide, making more oxygen and providing homes to wildlife.
+And during the five to 12 years it takes those farmed trees to mature, they’re busy absorbing carbon dioxide, making more oxygen and providing homes to wildlife.
 They can also be recycled or composted when it comes time to take down the tinsel.

-So while artificial trees’ reusable quality might make them seem like a greener choice, many pro-environment groups, like the Sierra Club, are proponents of real trees — especially since fake ones are often made with potentially harmful PVC, which sometimes includes lead as a stabilizer.
+So while artificial trees’ reusable quality might make them seem like a greener choice, many pro-environment groups, like the Sierra Club, are proponents of real trees — especially because fake ones are often made with potentially harmful PVC, which sometimes includes lead as a stabilizer.

 As this issue gains more traction, more companies are offering non-toxic artificial trees that might provide a good middle-ground option.